Making the Grade: Social Media Reporting To Impress Your Bosses

 Size up the competition

 I always include a look at competitors’ pages in my reports.
 It takes a little more time and research, but there’s no better feeling than saying “we easily outperformed X this week” to your boss.
 You can’t effectively calculate engagement because you’re not privy to their post reach, but setting up Pages to Watch on Facebook will make them easy to keep tabs on.
 From there, you can see how many times they posted, their average engagement and their follower counts.
 I like to place these stats in a table to keep things easy to ready and organized for social media reporting.
-The chart below is tailored to Facebook, but it can easily be adapted to other platforms.

 Tools of the trade